-Sport bucket seats in the front and a 60/40-split, folding rear seat can accommodate up to five occupants.
+Sport bucket seats in the front and a 60/40-split folding rear seat can accommodate up to five occupants.
 Subaru emphasizes the Forester's high seating position.
-A Hill Holder clutch on manual-shift models makes it easier to start the car on inclines.
+For 2008, an audio system with seven upgraded speakers and a subwoofer is standard on Sports and L.L.Bean models.
+L.L.Bean models also get a standard auto-dimming rearview mirror, rear cargo area carpeting and a standard cargo accessory tray.

 Standard features on the 2.5 X include power windows and door locks, keyless entry and a CD audio system.
 A Premium Package adds automatic climate control, a panoramic moonroof, heated seats and a power driver's seat, among other items.
-The L.L.Bean edition includes most of those items, plus embossed leather seats.
-The Forester 2.5 XT comes with a comprehensive list of standard features, including the moonroof, heated leather seats and a six-CD audio system with Sirius Satellite Radio.
+Sports models add to that aluminum alloy pedal covers and anthracite black cloth upholstery, among other features.
+The Sports 2.5 XT adds a different gauge setup.
+The L.L.Bean edition has embossed leather seats, a wood and leather-wrapped steering wheel with a matching shifter handle, and L.L.Bean-embroidered floormats.

 Under the Hood

 Subaru's Impreza series uses the same 2.5-liter horizontally opposed four-cylinder as the Forester.
 The regular engine develops 173 hp.
-A turbocharged version that yields 224 hp goes into the 2.5 XT Limited.
+A turbocharged version that yields 224 hp goes into 2.5 XT models.
 A five-speed manual gearbox is standard on all models except the 2.5 X L.L.Bean Edition, which gets a four-speed automatic transmission.
 The automatic transmission is optional for other models.
+A Hill Holder clutch on manual-shift models makes it easier to start the car on inclines.

 Dual-stage front airbags, side-impact airbags, front active head restraints and antilock brakes are standard.
-For 2007, ABS gains electronic brake-force distribution for better front and rear proportioning.
+The ABS system has electronic brake-force distribution for better front and rear proportioning.
 Side curtain airbags are not available.

 The frisky Forester XT is sensible and satisfying, especially with the turbocharged engine and the manual gearbox.
 There's a bit of turbo lag after pushing the gas pedal.
 Foresters ride pleasantly enough over smooth surfaces, but bumps and ruts can produce somewhat harsh reactions.